 There are two very popular restaurants for these two dishes that are located right in the middle of Dotonbori.

-For Takoyaki, I recommend the “Dotonbori Konamon Museum” to the west of Chibo.
+For trying some delicious Takoyaki, I recommend the “Dotonbori Konamon Museum” to the west of Chibo.
 It has a huge octopus sculpture attached to the building, you can’t miss it.
 Here, you can also make your own Takoyaki if you want.
 The museum is open from 11:00 to 22:00 every day.

 Many shops, bars and restaurants in the Dotonbori area are open 24 hours a day, or very close to it.
 This makes it an even better nightlife location since you won’t have to worry about finding things to do at night.